 The goal of this technique is to make the 3 exercises as hard as possible, removing the advantage of elastic rebound at the bottom of the movement, which is also safer as it helps develop good form without dangerous weight throwing, so harmful for your joints.

-Also, this program uses a progressive approach to full range of motion even before progressive overload is applied.
-This means that it teaches you to develop a good control and feel for the movement all the way down without a care for the load first.
+Also, this program uses a progressive approach to the full range of motion even before progressive overload is applied.
+This means that it teaches you to develop good control and feel for the movement all the way down without a care for the load first.

-It does so in a step by step way, so that when you can perform real, full range of motions all the way to the bottom, only then are you ready to start increasing the load.
+It does so in a step by step way, so that when you can perform a real, full range of motions all the way to the bottom, only then are you ready to start increasing the load.